Emil-96/dailyquotes_android/README.md

 	./gradlew assembleDebug

 The .apk file will be found under `app/build/outputs/apk/app-debug.apk` and can be installed on any Android device.

+## Documentation

+The code should be sufficiently documented in comments in the actual code.

+***Note:***
+Composable functions in [Jetpack Compose](https://developer.android.com/jetpack/compose) draw their content directly when called and thus have no return value.
+For simplicity sake I have documented the content of those function as the function *returning* it.

 ## Current State